gorhill/httpswitchboard/README.md

 disabled, or more can be enabled).

 Much effort has been spent on creating **highly efficient filtering engines**:
-You won't find blockers out there which come close to that kind of efficiency memory- and CPU-wise.
-Result: HTTPSB can hold tens of thousands more filtering rules in memory while having a significantly smaller memory footprint than other comparable popular blockers out there.
+HTTPSB can hold tens of thousands more filtering rules in memory while having a significantly smaller memory and CPU footprint than other comparable popular blockers out there.

 ## Installation